Mark Kean

 Mark Kean (born June 22, 1988 in Innerkip, Ontario) is a Canadian curler from Woodstock, Ontario.
-He currently skips his own team out of Woodstock.
+He currently skips his own team out of Halifax.

 Career

 Kean's junior career involved winning the provincial junior mixed title in 2009.
 Kean made a quick transition to men's curling winning the provincial Colts trophy in 2010 and in 2011 playing in his first provincial tournament.
 At the 2011 provincial championship, his rink finished with a 3–7 record.

 As preparation for the 2011 provincial, the Kean rink played in their first Grand Slam of Curling event, at the 2011 BDO Canadian Open of Curling, where they went winless (0–5).